 The Medtech Acquisition was accounted for as a purchase transaction.
 As a result, the combined Medtech and Denorex assets and liabilities were adjusted to fair value as of February 6, 2004, in accordance with SFAS No. 141, "Business Combinations".
 For financial reporting purposes, Medtech and Denorex, which were under common control and management, are considered the predecessor entities.
 Accordingly, the results of operations and cash flows for the nine months ended December 31, 2003 represent the combined historical financial statements of Medtech and its subsidiaries and Denorex ("predecessor basis").
-The balance sheets of the Company as of December 31 and March 31, 2004 and the results of operations for the nine months ended December 31, 2004 and cash flows for the nine months ended December 31, 2004 reflect those purchase accounting adjustments resulting from the Medtech Acquisition ("successor basis").
+The balance sheets of the Company as of December 31 and March 31, 2004 and the results of operations for the nine months ended December 31, 2004 and cash flows for the nine months ended December 31, 2004 and the results of operations for the nine months ended December 31, 2004 and the results of operations for the nine months ended December 31, 2004 and the results of operations for the nine months ended December 31, 2004 and the resulting from the Medtech Acquisition ("successor basis").
 The Spic and Span, Bonita Bay and Vetco Acquisitions were also accounted for as purchase transactions.
 The results of operations and cash flows for Spic and Span, Bonita Bay and Vetco have been reflected in the Company's consolidated statements of operations and cash flows beginning on their respective acquisition dates.
 All significant intercompany transactions and balances have been eliminated.